 Lord Kelvin died at his house near Largs, and was buried in Westminster Abbey.

-Location of plaque At the site of his birth house at 21-25 College Square East.
+Location of plaque At the site of his birth house at 21-25 College Square East (now Kelvin Building).
 This also became the site of Belfast’s first cinema, named appropriately enough the Kelvin.
 His statue stands near the Stranmillis entrance of Botanic Gardens.
 His mother, who died in 1830, is buried in Clifton Street graveyard.

-This Plaque has been temporarily removed from the building at 21-25 College Street East to facilitate the refurbishment of the front of the building.
-When the work is complete in July/August 2020, the Plaque will be reinstated.
+This Plaque was temporarily removed from the building at 21-25 College Street East during 2019 to facilitate the refurbishment of the front of the building.
+The plaque was re-instated in Nov/Dec 2020 on the now renamed Kelvin House.

 Date of Unveiling: 30 August 1996